 Funding and Career Opportunities

-- The Dean of the School of Forest Resources and Environmental Science provides $1,000 for each accepted student, earned by working on School research projects (Earn and Learn).
+- The Dean of the School of Forest Resources and Environmental Science provides $1,00 for each accepted self-funded student, earned by working on School research projects (Earn and Learn).

 - Assistantships aren't available, but students are encouraged to apply for scholarships and other funding sources.